seewhyjay/tp/docs/UserGuide.md

 command for both assignments and internships.

 1. Launch CampusCompanion.
 You may refer to the instructions [here](#getting-started).

 2. Let's change the view to see assignments first.
 Enter the command `list-a`
 ![NewUserTutListA.png](images%2FNewUserTutListA.png)

 3. Let's try **adding an assignment** to CampusCompanion.
 Enter the command `add-a n/CC tutorial 1 e/2023-11-29`
 ![NewUserTutAdd1.png](images%2FNewUserTutAdd1.png)

 4. Add a few more assignments.
-Try out filling optional parameters as well, etc
+Try out filling optional parameters as well, eg:
  - `add-a n/CS2100 Assignment 1 e/2023-11-30 13:00 t/Coding`
  - `add-a n/CC optional 1 e/2023-11-29 16:00 d/try this out! s/complete p/2023-11-27 t/Optional`
    - Note: On adding assignments, they will automatically be sorted by their deadlines.